alexanderkohzm/profileprint-takehome/README.md

 - Register button should be disabled by default
 - If user tries to submit form when there is an error, error notification will pop up
 - Form should display error messages (e.g. please enter valid email, password is invalid, name is required)
+  - If Email has already been registered, display error notification
+- Successful Form will create a modal (Telling user that a confirmation email has been sent)

 **Alternative Registration**